AndrewConway/ConcreteSTV/margins.md

 The margin is the minimum number of votes that need to be changed in order to change the election outcome.
 Computing this for an STV election in a reasonable amount of time is, in general, an unsolved problem.
-However, it is straight forward to produce an *upper bound* on the margin by finding a specific set of ballots that can be changed to chance the outcome.
+However, it is straight forward to produce an *upper bound* on the margin by finding a specific set of ballots that can be changed to change the outcome.

 ConcreteSTV provides a tool, `change_outcomes` to search for such manipulations.
 It tries a large number of different manipulations, and chooses the best.
 The definition of *best* is not